mpv-player/mpv/DOCS/man/options.rst

     The default is a subdirectory named "watch_later" underneath the config directory (usually ``~/.config/mpv/``).

+``--watch-later-effective-path=<string>``
+    Use the specified string instead of the current file name for saving and resuming.

 ``--dump-stats=<filename>``
     Write certain statistics to the given file.
 The file is truncated on opening.
 The file will contain raw samples, each with a timestamp.
 To